 CDM has conducted Mobile Metal Ion geochemical and CSAMT geophysical surveys on the Santa Cecilia property.
 In addition, the Corporation has completed 2 diamond drill holes on the property totaling 3,335 meters during the fiscal year ended 2012.
-While these 2 drill holes did not establish the presence of commercial grade ore they both established the presence of extensive mineralization and the Corporation has decided to conduct an Orion 3D geophysical study of the entire property before proceeding with additional drilling.
-The study is now in progress and is expected to be completed in early 2013.
+While these 2 drill holes did not establish the presence of commercial grade ore they both established the presence of extensive mineralization and the Corporation decided to conduct an Orion 3D geophysical study of the entire property before proceeding with additional drilling.
+The study has now been completed.
+The Corporation has approximately 3,865 meters yet to drill under the terms of the Letter Agreement.